YongDaLi/rtd_conversion/README.md

 # rtd_conversion
 We're using a **PT-1000 RTD** (resistance temperature detector) to measure the cold junction temperature of a thermocouple.
-This is to provide the reference temperature needed to calcualte the measured temperatuer of the thermcouples.
+This is to provide the reference temperature needed to calcualte the measured temperature of the thermocouples.
+All data is being recorded in the [PicoLog ADC 20/24](https://www.picotech.com/data-logger/adc-20-adc-24/precision-data-acquisition) datalogger.

-The RTD's resistance changes with temperature.
+The **RTD's resistance changes with temperature**.
 We implemented a simple voltage divider circuit.
-By measuring the voltage drop, we can calculate the resistance by Ohm's Law (V = iR).
+By measuring the voltage drop (with the datalogger), we can calculate the resistance by Ohm's Law (V = iR).
 See schematic for details.

 This program takes in a .csv file containing the measured voltage drops across the RTD.
 It adds another column to the .csv file with the corresponding temperature.
 The input file format is `{'measured_voltage'}` and the output file format is `{'measured_voltage', 'temp'}`.